top of page

 And we are planning a full portfolio of community outreach events this final season.
 Stay tuned for the date of our free sensory/autism-friendly Family Program!

 We are very grateful to all our supporters over the years: individuals, neighborhood businesses, the Allen Hospital of NewYork-Presbyterian, and of course our host and presenter, CSAIR.
 This season we ask that any donations you wish to make be directed to CSAIR in acknowledgment of all they have done to make this series possible and to help them in their many community-building efforts.
 Donate here.
+Or add your donation on the ticket order page, here.

-Check back again soon for more details of our November 22 concert.
 We look forward to celebrating with you!

 Violinist Sheila Reinhold is the founder and Music Director of Intimate Voices, now in its seventeenth and final season.
 She gave her first performance as soloist with orchestra at the age of nine in the Kaufmann Concert Hall of the 92nd Street Y in her native New York City.
 At the age of fourteen, she was invited by Jascha Heifetz to join his master class at the University of Southern California, where she studied with him for five years.
 She received her B.Mus. from USC and studied theory and analysis with composers Leon Kirchner and Earl Kim at Harvard University.